pay-rails/pay/docs/marketplaces/stripe_connect.md

 ## When Using Checkout Session

-You can add yout stripe connect account by passing the id to the set_payment_processor
+You can add your stripe connect account by passing the connect id to the set_payment_processor

 ```ruby
 class SubscriptionsController < ApplicationController